 There’s no such thing as the perfect startup.
 At some point in your entrepreneurial journey, you’ll reach a point where you’re hitting a wall, an idea isn’t sticking with your audience or revenue isn’t increasing no matter how hard you try.
+Markets will change, competitors will arise, consumer behaviours will shift.

-With over 300 entrepreneurs who have come through Spring Startup School’s programs and workshops, we’ve seen a wide gamut of growth issues for early-stage startups.
+With over 300 entrepreneurs who have come through Spring’s programs and workshops, we’ve seen a wide gamut of growth issues for early-stage startups.
 We believe in making impact mainstream and providing our community with resources and help whenever we can.
 With that said, here are the top three most common bottlenecks (or early indicators that you need to pivot) we’ve seen and what you need to get unstuck by our Program Manager and Lead Facilitator, Chin Hing Chang.

 Acquisition: How do you get customers/users?